 - eLeather – engineered leather which is made from discarded leather off-cuts that normally end up in landfill.

 - Pinatex – a vegan leather made from pineapple

 - Desserto – a vegan leather made from cactus

 - Mushroom leather – made from, unsurprisingly, mushrooms

 - AppleSkin – a vegan leather, made, from, you guessed it, apples

 - Vegea – an eco-friendly vegan leather made from wine industry by-products

-I think that when we need to buy new, looking to buy secondhand should always be a top priority.
+Consuming less is another key part of this debate.
+And I think that when we need to buy new leather or fake leather products, looking to buy secondhand should always be a top priority.

 And If you can’t buy secondhand, and must buy leather, then vegetable-tanned leather that has been produced ethically is one option.
-However, with the proliferation of new vegan leathers, such as Pinatex, then there are more environmentally ways than ever before to shop for vegan leather that is less harmful to the environment than PU and PVC.
+However, with the proliferation of new vegan leathers, such as Pinatex, then there are perhaps slightly more environmentally ways to shop for vegan leather that is less harmful to the environment than PU and PVC.
 I’ve got loads of suggestions in my guide to ethical shoes, and in my guide to ethical vegan shoes.